Download and print pre-operative instructions for Rhinoplasty.

 Computer Nose Imaging & Rhinoplasty Consultation Virginia

 Digital computer imaging for rhinoplasty patients is VERY important.
 Computer morphing or imaging is the best way of ensuring that the plastic surgeon and the rhinoplasty patient have similar goals, expectations, and plans for the nose job.
 Computer imaging is a “road map” for the plastic surgeon.
-The road map is planned out during the rhinoplasty consultation and then the “road trip” is carried out by the plastic surgeon bearing the goals of the computer imaging in mind during the surgery.
-The imaging is not a guarantee of the outcome but it’s the only accurate method of dialogue between the plastic surgeon and the rhinoplasty patient.
+The road map is planned out during the plastic surgery consultation and then the “road trip” is carried out by the plastic surgeon, bearing the goals of the computer imaging in mind during the surgery.
+The imaging is not a guarantee of the outcome, but it’s the only accurate method of dialogue between the plastic surgeon and the rhinoplasty patient.

-The computer-imaging should be performed only by the surgeon doing the surgery.
-However, imaging or photo-shopped pictures can be shown to the surgeon to relay desires and fears.
+The computer imaging should be performed only by the surgeon doing the surgery.
+However, imaging or photo-shopped pictures can be shown to the surgeon to relay one’s desires and fears.

-The reason computer imaging is crucial is because there is no other way for the patient to visualize his or her new nose and new face before surgery takes place.
+The reason computer imaging is crucial is that there is no other way for the patient to visualize his or her new nose and new face before surgery takes place.
 The time of the nose splint or cast removal should not reveal a total surprise!
-More importantly the images should be fairly accurate and representative of the goals of the surgery and fairly realistic.
+More importantly, the images should be fairly accurate and representative of the goals of the surgery, as well as fairly realistic.

 Cost and Role of Medical Insurance in Nasal Reshaping Surgery in Virginia

-Patients who choose Dr. Naderi as their rhinoplasty specialist surgeon do so based on the carefully calculated and wise decision to trust a “specialist” with their face and nose.
-Dr. Naderi is a board certified facial plastic surgeon (exclusively performs plastic surgery on the face only) but above and beyond this, his busy surgical practice is focused completely on the nose (rhinoplasty).
-Patients who choose Dr. Naderi do not do it based on price, he is not inexpensive.
+Patients who choose Dr. Naderi as their rhinoplasty specialist surgeon do so based on the carefully calculated decision to trust a “specialist” with their face and nose.
+Dr. Naderi is a board-certified facial plastic surgeon (exclusively performs plastic surgery on the face only) but above and beyond this, his busy plastic surgery practice is focused completely on the nose (rhinoplasty).
+Patients who choose Dr. Naderi do not do it based on price, as he is not inexpensive.
 He takes excellent, skillful, artistic, and compassionate care of his patients and their noses.

 He is ethical and talks 20-30% of his patients out of undergoing an unnecessary rhinoplasty!
 While no one can guarantee a “perfect” nose, his multitude of happy and grateful patients from all over the world are testimony to his skill.
 Do not choose Dr. Naderi if you are seeking a bargain.
-Choose Dr. Naderi if you want a surgeon who has the specialized skill and high ethics to take excellent care of you and your loved ones during and after surgery.
-Dr. Naderi’s primary rhinoplasty total cost ranges from around $16,000 – $27,000+, which includes the cost of anesthesia and hospital fees.
+Choose Dr. Naderi if you want a surgeon who has the specialized skills and high ethics to take excellent care of you and your loved ones during and after surgery.
+Dr. Naderi’s average cost of rhinoplasty ranges from around $16,000 – $27,000+, which includes the cost of anesthesia and hospital fees.

 - Surgeons Fee: $14,000 – $20,000 +